 Both the Swan and Dolphin are run by Marriott International, so Barrett recommends opening cards that earn Marriott points, starting with the Marriott Bonvoy Boundless Credit Card.

-This card is currently offering a unique intro bonus for a limited time that lets you earn 125,000 bonus points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first 3 months from account opening.
+This card is currently offering a limited time offer intro bonus that lets you earn 100,000 bonus points after spending $3,000 in the first 3 months.
 The card also offers at least 2 points for every dollar spent.
-You’ll rack up 125,000 bonus points and 1 Free Night Award by the time you meet the minimum spend requirement ($5,000 in the first 3 months), plus whatever additional points you would earn from the rewards rate.
+You’ll rack up 100,000 points by the time you meet the minimum spend requirement ($3,000 in the first 3 months), plus whatever additional points you would earn from the rewards rate.

-Once you’ve met the minimum spend and earned your introductory bonus, your significant other can open the same card and repeat to reach a combined total 2 Free Night Awards and 250,000 points.
+Once you’ve met the minimum spend and earned your introductory bonus, your significant other can open the same card and repeat to reach a combined total of 200,000 bonus points.
 Keep in mind that the card has a $95 annual fee, so factor that into your calculations.

 You may also want to consider getting the Chase Sapphire Preferred Card, which offers a sign-up bonus of 60,000 points when you spend $4,000 in the first three months after opening the card.